mroonga/mroonga/doc/source/reference/server_variables.rst

 ----------------------------------

 The threshold to determin whether match method is escalated.
-See `search specification for groonga
+See `search specification for Groonga
 <http://groonga.org/docs/spec/search.html>`_ about match method
 escalation.

-The default value is the same as groonga's default value.
+The default value is the same as Groonga's default value.
 It's 0 for the default installation.
 The dafault value can be configured in my.cnf or by ``SET GLOBAL mroonga_match_escalation_threshold = THRESHOLD;``.
 Because this variable's scope is both global and